 While local laws and infrastructure strongly influence what we do, it’s our norms, habits and attitudes which are most likely to work for – or against – the adoption of new behaviours.
-Local mandatory helmet wearing laws in Australia mean you’d have to bring your own helmet or buy a cheap (subsidised) one from a convenience store, so that adds cost and luggage and removes the spontaneity.
+Local mandatory helmet wearing laws in Australia means you’d have to bring your own helmet or buy a cheap (subsidised) one from a convenience store, so that adds cost and luggage and removes the spontaneity.
 Many people don’t like wearing helmets (especially dressed for work), which is another disincentive.

 Melbourne’s established tram network (which is free in the CBD) competes for the already busy streets.
 If you ride to work, you don’t need to share a bike (or have them take up existing parking racks).
 And Melbourne already had the RACV blue bikes dotted around the city.